 Don’t be anxious about working with cement for this project.
-Yes, it requires concentration and muscle (which surely you have in spades), and an odd combination of working fast and waiting.
+Yes, it requires concentration, a bit of muscle (which surely you have in spades), and an odd combination of working fast and waiting.
 But the end product is worth it.
-These heavy duty holders would look handsome on any desk!
+These heavy duty holders would look handsome on any desk.

 Ready to get to work?
 Let’s go.